 - Since 2004, New York office lawyers have mentored high school students in a legal studies program at a high school in the Bronx, New York.
 Our lawyers helped to prepare the students for a mock trial competition in the spring semester and a moot court competition in the fall semester.
 The competitions, sponsored by Fordham Law School, are designed as mentor programs to pair high schools with law firms who teach students trial advocacy and appellate skills.
 Our team helped the students prepare their case or oral argument by instructing them on direct and cross examinations, witness preparation, opening and closing statements, and oral advocacy skills.

-- We partner with South Brooklyn Legal Services and the Office of the Public Advocate to represent tenants in housing court filing repairs claims against their landlords.
+- We partner with Legal Services of New York City and the Office of the Public Advocate to represent tenants in housing court filing repairs claims against their landlords.

-- We partner with the New York Legal Assistance Group’s LegalHealth project to draft wills and other end-of-life documents for terminal patients who are homebound or confined to a hospital.
+- We partner with the New York Legal Assistance Group’s LegalHealth project to draft living wills, power of attorney, and healthcare proxy documents for chronically ill patients who are homebound or confined to a hospital.

 - We represent WBGO, Newark Public Radio (Jazz 88.3FM) in a range of matters including corporate, employment, intellectual property, and litigation.